How to approach a mix like a professional mix engineer

 5. Remaining sounds.

-Mix should be almost there and sounding great.
-More energy and vibe needed now!
-Thinking - automation programming.
-Automation of volume.
-Automation of effects like reverb, delay and other special effects.
+Your mix should be starting to sound great.
+Want more energy, movement and vibe!
+I'm now thinking - automation programming.
+Automation of volume, automation of effects like reverb, delay and other special effects.

 All the best Clive Knightley